 Lisbon is a relatively large city, and every corner of it has another attraction.
 Attracting millions of tourists every year, some parts of the city carry the load of accommodation.
 Luckily, these districts and places are not few and the city has no shortage of this service.
-However, it is worth noting that the summer months are especially popular among tourists and Lisbon tend to get quite crowded from June to September.
+However, it is worth noting that the summer months are especially popular among tourists, and Lisbon tends to get quite crowded from June to September.
 Naturally, pricing for accommodation goes up, too.
 Wherever it is that the visitors plan to stay in, it is best to book ahead.

 Alfama is the oldest part of Lisbon, and naturally, it has a diverse historical background with amazing architectural reflections.
 Also one of the most popular tourist spots, Alfama offers a lot to its visitors.
-Tourists here can spend their time exploring old maze-like streets, enjoy fado performances, view the city from one of the viewpoints or visit the landmarks all day long.
+Tourists here can spend their time exploring old maze-like streets, enjoy fado performances, view the city from one of the viewpoints, or visit the landmarks all day long.

 3Cais do Sodre

 Now one of the hippest districts of the Portuguese capital, Cais do Sodre was –not so long ago- a rough neighborhood.
 Renovated into a quirky new setup, the district now has some of the most trendy bars, clubs, markets, restaurants, and cafes in town.

 If you want to learn more details, here’s the Travel Guide of Cais do Sodre.

 One of the cultural centers of Lisbon, Belem is where Vasco da Gama started his trips that eventually made Portugal a colonial empire that governed trading activities overseas.
 Landmarks like Belem Tower, Jeronimos Monastery, and Maritime Museum are all in this part of the city.
 Belem also hosts one of Europe’s best art galleries named Berardo Collection.